schilkp/schilkp.github.io/projects/PmodADC.md

 controlled by an iCE40 FPGA.
 Audio can be streamed to and from the PC in real time via USB.

-The converter interfaces with an iCEbreaker FPGA board using a standard PMOD connector - which is also where it takes it's name from.
+The converter interfaces with an iCEbreaker FPGA board using a standard Pmod connector - which is where it takes it's name from.

 Because a 14-bit R2R DAC sits at the core of this design, I also built a second dedicated audio DAC board: the PmodDAC.
 Details of this design are also included below.